Maverick (animal)

 A maverick is an animal, usually a form of cattle, that does not carry a brand.

 Etymology

-The term maverick derives from Samuel Maverick, a rancher who among other claims to fame was notorious for not branding his cattle.
+The term maverick derives from Samuel Maverick, a Texas financier who among other claims to fame was notorious for neglecting to brand his cattle.

 Other analogous U.S. terms include slick, hairy dick, and, in Spanish-speaking areas of the Southwest, orejano.
 In other parts of the world different terms are used.
-In Australia and New Zealand, for example, an unbranded animal is a cleanskin.In Brazil by the terms "Boi Alongado" e "Marruá" e "Baguá" in Pantanal region.
+In Australia and New Zealand, for example, an unbranded animal is a cleanskin.

 History

 American Old West

 In the era of American Old West, cattle were grazed on open range.
-As a result, Cows would thus give birth in wild or semi-wild conditions.
+As a result, cows would thus give birth in wild or semi-wild conditions.
 Occasionally calves would fail to be collected in the annual round up and escape branding.
 More rarely, these would grow into mature animals.
 As such, they could be captured, claimed, and branded by any rancher capable of doing so.